Inventory of service activities delivered to clients in 2020, a report by Sam Kemble

 Throughout 2020 we continue to develop apps for release in 2021, including a force ranking app – 90% complete, a witness credibility app – 70% complete, a quantum of discipline review app – 70% complete.
 Also, we rebuilt our workforce applicant tracking and onboarding system – 70% complete.

-In the ongoing interest of advancing awareness and education in the field of human resources and employee and industrial relations, we maintained our educational Blog, Podcast, and Video Channel (hosted on YouTube).
+In the ongoing interest of advancing awareness and education in human resources and employee and industrial relations, we maintained our educational Blog, Podcast, and Video Channel (hosted on YouTube).